xqyet/2w2t.frontend/README.md

 Any server that matches the REST + realtime contract above.
 A typical stack is .NET + SignalR, Node + ws, or Go + Gorilla/WebSocket, as long as it exposes the same events and endpoints.

 Why canvas instead of HTML?
 Rendering thousands of characters as DOM nodes is slow.
-Canvas keeps layout/paint trivial, which is a big part of why 2w2t loads and scrolls much faster than classic YWOT UIs.
+Canvas keeps layout/paint trivial, which is a big part of why 2w2t loads much faster than the classic YWOT UI.

 Where do I change the API URLs?
 Set .env (`VITE_API_BASE_URL`, `VITE_SIGNALR_URL`) and/or edit `api.ts` / `signalr.ts`.